pl247/x-demo/README.md

 ./imm_setup.sh
 ```

-## Configuring Pools, Policies, Templates and Profiles in Intersight Demo
+## 2.0 Configuring Pools, Policies, Templates and Profiles in Intersight Demo

 Open the file index.htm from this repo in your web browser and click through the various screens to demonstrate the initial setup of a system

-## Creating servers in Intersight using Terraform
+## 3.0 Creating servers in Intersight using Terraform

-To create a pod of servers in Intersight using terraform, see the following repo:
+To create a pod of servers in Intersight using terraform, see the instructions here:

 https://github.com/pl247/imm